Tipping Point Community

 • Board approval and grant award

-Organizations should expect a thorough, multi-month vetting process rather than a quick turnaround.
+Organisations should expect a thorough, multi-month vetting process rather than a quick turnaround.

 Success Rates

-2023 Statistics: 85 grants awarded totaling $24,489,583
+2023 Statistics: 85 grants awarded totalling $24,489,583

-While Tipping Point does not publish application success rates, the organization maintains a selective portfolio approach.
+While Tipping Point does not publish application success rates, the organisation maintains a selective portfolio approach.
 With approximately 48 core portfolio grantees plus project-based investments, competition for new portfolio spots is significant.
 The rigorous vetting process suggests a highly competitive selection environment.

 Reapplication Policy